XSEDE/XCI-Usage-Tools/xci/source/usage-analysis/xsede-sso-usage/trunk/xsede-sso-usage/docs/README.txt

 0. This document explains how to:

-   A) Make XSEDE SSO Usage distribution files (RPMS, SRPMS, source, JKS)
+   A) Make XSEDE SSO Usage distribution files (RPMS, SRPMS, source)
       Prerequisites:
         rpmbuild